kstaver/e-commerce-back-end/README.md

     5. Connect to your newly created database.
 Use an pplication like Insomnia to open and manipulate the data in the database.

   ## Usage
+  Check out my tutorial on how to use this application: (video of using the app).

   ## License
   This project is covered under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).